flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 <div class="render-all">

 In order to identify phase precession in single units, we need to know their place selectivity.
-We can find place firing preferences of each unit by using the function `nap.compute_tuning_curves`.
-This function has the following required inputs:
+We can find place firing preferences of each unit by using the function [`nap.compute_tuning_curves`](pynapple.process.tuning_curves.compute_tuning_curves) This function has the following required inputs:
 - `data`: a pynapple object containing the data for which tuning curves will be computed, either spike times (`Ts` and `TsGroup`) or continuous data (e.g. calcium transients, `Tsd` or `TsdFrame`)
 - `feature`: a `Tsd` or `TsdFrame` of the feature(s) over which tuning curves are computed (e.g. position)
 - `bins`: similar to the argument for `np.histogram`, this variable can either be the number of bins or the bin edges.
 For multiple features, you can specify `bins` by providing a list with length equal to the number of features.

 First, we'll filter for units that fire at least 1 Hz and at most 10 Hz when the animal is running forward along the linear track.
 This will select for units that are active during our window of interest and eliminate putative interneurons (i.e. fast-firing inhibitory neurons that don't usually have place selectivity).
 Afterwards, we'll compute the tuning curves for these sub-selected units over position.

-#### 8. Restrict `spikes` to `forward_ep` and select for units whose rate is at least 1 Hz and at most 10 Hz
+#### 11. Restrict `spikes` to `forward_ep` and select for units whose rate is at least 1 Hz and at most 10 Hz

 </div>